-Hekani Jakhalu Kense, US educated lawyer turned social entrepreneur and founder of YouthNet Nagaland gets Nari Shakti Puraskar award from the President of India at Rastrapati Bhavan on International Women’s Day.
+Hekani Jakhalu Kense, US-educated lawyer turned social entrepreneur and founder of YouthNet Nagaland gets the Nari Shakti Puraskar award from the President of India at Rashtrapati Bhavan on International Women’s Day in 2018.

-Hekani is the lone recipient from the North-east to get the prestigious highest civilian award for women in India.
+Hekani Jakhalu is the lone recipient from the northeast to get the prestigious highest civilian award for women in India.

-She is an Alumnus of Lady Sri Ram College, with an LLB from Delhi University and LLM from @University of San Francisco, USA and also an Alumnus of Harvard Kennedy School Executive Education.
-She also has a wide spectrum of training and experience at the American University in Washington D.C., Amnesty International, USA and the United Nations Head Quarters in New York, USA.
+She is an Alumnus of Lady Sri Ram College, with an LLB from Delhi University and LLM from the University of San Francisco, USA.
+Also an Alumnus of Harvard Kennedy School Executive Education.
+Hekani Jakhalu has a wide spectrum of training and experience at the American University in Washington D.C., Amnesty International, USA and the United Nations Head Quarters in New York, USA.

-Hekani along with former Indian football Captain Bhaichung Bhutia founded Young Leaders Connect in 2011 a platform to establish a powerful network of young leaders and achievers of the north east, to contribute towards building a vibrant economy, strong government and a common cultural identity.
+Hekani Jakhalu along with former Indian football Captain Bhaichung Bhutia founded Young Leaders Connect, now known as North-East Leaders Connect in 2011 as a platform to establish a powerful network of young leaders and achievers of the northeast, to contribute toward building a vibrant economy, strong government and a common cultural identity.